Tips for Better Strategic Planning

 Make strategy a habit, not just a retreat.
 Review the strategic plan for performance achievement no less than quarterly and as often as monthly or weekly.
 Focus on accountability for results and have clear and compelling consequences for unapproved missed deadlines.

 Check out examples.
 Although you can’t borrow someone else’s strategy, you can find inspiration and ideas from the examples of others.
-Here is just one I have a catalog of example strategic plans by industry: on my website at www.mystrategicplan.com/examples.
+Here is one website with a catalog of example strategic plans by industry: OnStrategy.
 Check it out for quick access to ideas.